DLXPlugins/photo-block/readme.txt

 == Changelog ==

-= 1.0.9 =
+= 1.0.14 =
-* Released 2024-12-29
+* Released 2025-01-07
-* Bug fix: Fixed fatal JS error when block-level font-families are not set, which made inserting a caption impossible with some themes.
+* Bug fix: Uploading in smaller columns didn't show a preview.
+* Bug fix: Cropping was causing a larger view area when loading an image.
+* Bug fix: Block icon previews were not displaying properly on .org.

 = 1.0.7 =
 * Released 2024-12-25